‘How will you manage?’ How Disabled Women Are Forced Into Surgical Procedures

-Bangalore: Nearly a decade ago, Smitha*, who lives with cerebral palsy, underwent a surgery to remove fibroids from her ovaries.
+Bangalore: Nearly a decade ago, Smitha*, who lives with cerebral palsy, underwent a surgery to remove fibroids from her uterus.
 The doctors, at the time, asked if she wanted to get a hysterectomy — a procedure to surgically remove her uterus– done to help her ‘manage’ her period.
 Smitha, now in her forties, refused.
 Five years after her surgery, she had a health issue which led her to menstruate for a month at a stretch.

 “My family questioned my decision to not get a hysterectomy earlier when I had the chance”, Smitha told Behanbox.
 “They would not have suggested this to someone with a similar health condition who was not disabled.”